morganjmackenzie/simplyaboveaverage/README.md

 # simplyaboveaverage — Full Pipeline Overview

-**simplyaboveaverage** is a fashion-tech platform helping people with extended sizes find clothes that fit.
+**simplyaboveaverage** is a fashion-tech platform helping tall people find clothes that fit.
 This repository contains the full backend and frontend pipeline used to source product data, clean and structure it, store it in a database, and deliver it to users through a filtered shopping experience.

 ---